opencodeiiita/CubeSurfer/README.md

-Here’s the updated README file for your CubeSurfer project, tailored for game development:

----

 # CubeSurfer

 Welcome to **CubeSurfer**, a beginner-friendly project to dive into game development with Unity!
 Whether you're new to game dev or looking to sharpen your skills, CubeSurfer offers a fun and interactive way to learn while contributing to OpenCode 2024.